Art Therapy for Trauma in Pittsburgh, PA

 Step 2

-Establishing Safety and Creative Exploration
+Establishing Safety & Creative Exploration

 Early sessions focus on creating emotional and physical safety while introducing various art materials and techniques.
 You'll experiment with different mediums, pencils, paints, clay, collage materials, to discover what feels most comfortable and expressive.
 This exploration phase helps build trust with both the therapeutic process and creative expression while beginning to establish art-making as a safe outlet for emotions.
 Your therapist carefully monitors your comfort level and adjusts approaches based on your responses and preferences.